Tax guide

 • Not keeping a note of which official source informed the decision.

-MyeCA helps taxpayers and businesses organize records, compare filing routes, prepare document checklists, and review tax-credit mismatches.
-When the position is genuinely complex — especially for multi-year transitions, large interest income, or notice situations — a CA-led review before filing is the safer call.
+Taxpayers and businesses should organize records, compare filing routes, prepare document checklists, and review tax-credit mismatches.
+When the position is genuinely complex — especially for multi-year transitions, large interest income, or notice situations — a document-based professional review before filing is the safer call.

 In summary